Jb05s/jb05s.github.io/_posts/2020-09-16-Attacking-Windows-Lateral-Movement-with-Impacket.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/attacking-windows-impacket/psexec-binary.png" alt="">

 Now that the binary has been successfully written to the remote machine, this is where SVCManager steps in to start a service and create that named pipe back to our machine.
-We'll see later on, when review the remote machine's event logs, that SVCManager was called.
+(We'll see later on, when reviewing the remote machine's event logs, that SVCManager was called.)

 With a general idea of what the tool is doing, what are the potential artifacts that could be left behind.. and what event logs are we generating on the remote system?